ckeditor/ckeditor5/packages/ckeditor5-font/docs/features/font.md

 ### Documents colors

-Plugin contains special section with document colors.
-In this additional grid are presented colors found in currently edited document.
-Colors are read from the beginning of document to its end.
+In addition to predefined list of colors, the plugin also includes document colors feature.
+It lists the colors used in the document and lists them in the order of occurrence.
 Duplicated colors are not inserted multiple times.
-Only limited number of colors is displayed in this grid.
-You can mange how many document colors is displayed by changing {@link module:font/fontcolor~FontColorConfig#documentColors `fontColor.documentColors`} or {@link module:font/fontbackgroundcolor~FontBackgroundColorConfig#documentColors `fontBackgroundColor.documentColors`} value.
-By default its value equals to {@link module:font/fontcolor~FontColorConfig#columns `fontColor.columns`} or {@link module:font/fontbackgroundcolor~FontBackgroundColorConfig#columns `fontBackgroundColor.columns`}.
-This results with one row of document colors available in dropdown.
+By default number of document colors is limited, but you can adjust it (or disable it) using {@link module:font/fontcolor~FontColorConfig#documentColors `fontColor.documentColors`} or {@link module:font/fontbackgroundcolor~FontBackgroundColorConfig#documentColors `fontBackgroundColor.documentColors`} options.

-Setting `documentColors` value to `0` will disable this feature.

-If edited document doesn't contain any font color or background colors, then document colors section will be hidden until text with proper color value appear.
+In case the edited document doesn't contain any font color or background colors, the document colors section is skipped.

 ```js
 ClassicEditor